 4.27.
 Public comment 59 (http://redmine.ogf.org/boards/15/topics/59)

-Sections 3, TBD.
-Add definitions of ‘implementation-defined’ and ‘implementation-dependent’ to the glossary.
-Create a new section listing all ‘implementation-defined’ and ‘implementation dependent’ features of the DFDL specification.
+Section 3.
+Add definitions of ‘implementation-defined feature’ and ‘implementation-dependent feature’ to the Glossary.

-<Awaiting resolution of DFDL WG action 224>
+Implementation-defined feature.
+A feature where the implementation has discretion in how it is performed, and the implementation must document how it is performed.

+Implementation-dependent feature.
+A feature where the implementation has discretion in how it is performed, but the implementation is not required to document how the feature is performed.

+Sections throughout.
+Correct the specification to use the above terms where needed.

 Revised Grammar

 This chapter provides a consolidated grammar that incorporates the several errata in this document that affect it.